 In 1980 the team published their evidence and stated their belief that the K-T boundary layer and the mass extinction event had been caused by a massive meteorite impact.

-Luis Alvarez calculated a 10-kilometer-diameter meteorite traveling at 25 kilometers per second had hit Earth 65 million years ago.
-The impact had sent a huge volume of rock dust into the atmosphere which had eventually settled to form a thin gray layer all over the world.
+Luis Alvarez calculated a 10-kilometer-diameter meteorite traveling at 25 kilometers per second hit Earth 65 million years ago.
+The impact sent a huge volume of rock dust into the atmosphere which eventually settled to form a thin gray layer all over the world.

 While the dust was in the atmosphere it blocked the sun’s rays, putting a stop to photosynthesis, and cooling the planet.
 Without food and heat, the dinosaurs died out.

 Most paleontologists were unconvinced by Alvarez’s explanation of the mass-extinction’s cause.
 It is fair to say that the debate between paleontologists and supporters of the Alvarez theory was fierce and raw.
 There was a large amount of ill-feeling in the opposing camps, not helped, it must be said, by Luis Alvarez himself.
 Alvarez was generally cantankerous and dismissive of anyone with a view different from his own.

 In 1990, two years after Luis Alvarez’s death, the Chicxulub crater in the sea off Mexico’s Yucatan Peninsula came to the attention of geologists, who agreed that the profile and age of the crater matched the Alvarez predictions.